aleziuzzz123/Viralyzaier2/README.md

 4. Click the **"Redeploy"** button in the top right corner.

 This will resolve most initialization errors.
 If problems persist, check the function's **Logs** tab in Supabase for specific error messages.

+---

+## 🚨 Troubleshooting Common Errors

+### Error: "404 Not Found" from `creatomate-proxy` function

+If you see an error in your Supabase function logs like: `Creatomate API Error: Template or variant not found`, it means the **Template ID** you provided is incorrect.

+**This is almost always the problem.** Please double-check these two things:

+1.  **Check your `CREATOMATE_BASE_TEMPLATE_ID` secret:**
+    - Go to your Supabase project → Edge Functions → `creatomate-proxy` → Secrets.
+    - Go to your Creatomate Template editor.
+    - Copy the ID from the URL (e.g., `.../editor/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`).
+    - Ensure the ID in Supabase **exactly** matches the one from the URL.

+2.  **Check your Template Variants:**
+    - In the Creatomate editor, look at the "Template" panel on the right.
+    - Click "Manage Variants".
+    - You **MUST** have variants named exactly `Vertical` and `Square` (case-sensitive).
+If they are named `vertical` or `My Vertical Variant`, it will fail.